 AU strives to prepare our graduates for great lives and great jobs.
 We believe graduates thrive when they achieve well-rounded success in social, community, and financial well-being.

 AU is proud to attract active citizens who want to create meaningful change.
 AU students seek to participate and engage.
 They aspire to create personal and professional pursuits that are socially worthwhile and individually fulfilling.
-In the 2015 Freshmen Census (a nationwide survey, conducted by the Higher Education Research Institute at UCLA, in which AU participates annually):
+In the 2016 Freshman Survey (a nationwide survey, conducted by the Higher Education Research Institute at UCLA, in which AU participates annually):

-- More than half of our freshmen (59 percent) said it is important to influence the political structure, more than twice the private university average.
+- More than half of our freshmen (60 percent) said it is important to influence the political structure, versus 35 percent for the private private university average.

 To help our students achieve these goals, AU facilitates alignment between academic study, co-curricular activity, and individual passion.